cresteem/Richie-JS/README.md

 ```

 ### ⚙️🛠️ Custom Configuration
-Override default settings by creating an `rjs.config.json` file in the project's root directory.
+Override default settings by creating an `.richiejs` file in the project's root directory.

 ### 🤖 Setting Up IntelliSense for Richie JS
 **⚠️ Only for VS Code**